alovajs/alova/README.md

 </template>
 ```

 When you need to create a new todo item, you can turn off the default sending request and switch to triggering the request manually.
-Then change the first parameter of useRequest to a function that returns a `Method` object, which is called when the request is fired.
+Then change the first parameter of useRequest to a function that returns a `Method` instance, which is called when the request is fired.
 ```javascript
 const createTodoPoster = newTodo => alova.Post('/todo', newTodo);